1. Is the vaccine safe?

 21. If I already tested positive for COVID-19, should I still get a vaccine?

 When people recover from some viral infections, such as measles or mumps, they are protected against reinfection and would not need to be vaccinated.
-However, for other diseases, such as pneumococcal pneumonia or influenza, it is important to be vaccinated (or revaccinated) despite having disease because the vaccine protects against several strains or types of the pathogen and thus can still be valuable.
+However, for other diseases, such as pneumococcal pneumonia or influenza, it is important to be vaccinated (or revaccinated) despite having had the disease because the vaccine protects against several strains or types of the pathogen and thus can still be valuable.

 22 Should I get the vaccine for influenza (flu shot)?